thingsym/multi-device-switcher/readme.txt

 License: GPL2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This WordPress plugin allows you to set a separate theme for device (Smart Phone, Tablet PC, Mobile Phone, Game).
+This WordPress plugin allows you to set a separate theme for device (Smart Phone, Tablet PC, Mobile Phone, Game and custom).

 == Description ==

-This WordPress plugin allows you to set a separate theme for device (Smart Phone, Tablet PC, Mobile Phone, Game).
+This WordPress plugin allows you to set a separate theme for device (Smart Phone, Tablet PC, Mobile Phone, Game and custom).
 This plugin detects if your site is being viewed by UserAgent and switches to selected theme.

 == Screenshots ==